bsmith89/strain-corr/doc/manuscript/manuscript.md

 detection as an estimated depth of ≥ 0.1x, a threshold chosen to balance false positives with the sensitivity of strain tracking.
-All species combined, a median of 59 strains were detected in each metagenomic sample (not shown) and 191.5 across all samples from each subject (Fig.
+All species combined, a median of 59 strains were detected in each metagenomic sample and 191.5 across all samples from each subject (Fig.
 3A).
 This strain-level diversity was highly subject-specific; among inferred strains detected in two or more samples, 36% were detected in just one subject, and only 34% were detected in three or more (Fig. 3B).